Updated June 2019

-The spark gap has close ties with loose contact devices, used on the original wireless transmitters by Hughes and by Marconi as we see above and by Hertz who got all the credit, and a host of other names.
+The spark gap has close ties with loose contact devices, used on the original wireless transmitters by Hughes and by Marconi as we see above and by Hertz who got all the credit (but didn’t want it) and a host of other names.
 A spark gap is a disruptive discharge device that like a switch causes voltage spikes that are considered to be a nuisance by today’s engineers – electrical interference.
 Spark gaps are now mainly used as safety devices and few are aware of their usefulness in the past.
 I had to scour the web to find an engineer who admits to the voltage surge effect caused by switching:

 Divyang Singhal, electrical engineer writing on Quora

 Answered Mar 22 2016 · Author has 334 answers and 717.5k answer views